MatMasIt/moodlefuse/README.md

 python moodlefuse.py
 ```

-This only works on Linux, as it uses FUSE.
-I have not tested it on Mac, but it could work there too.
+This works on Linux and Windows.
+I have not tested it on Mac OS, but it could work there too.

 > Q: Why is _refuse_ in the project root?
 > It's alpha software with some errors, I managed to make it fit for this project for now